rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 The process of assigning an identity to a robot and the mechanisms to consume/discover identities of all alive robots is described in the ROS environment aliases topic.

-The mechanisms and features offered by the platform to deal with automatic prefix addition and removal is described in th scoping and targeting topics.
+The mechanisms and features offered by the platform to deal with automatic prefix addition and removal is described in the scoping and targeting topics.

 #### ROS Environment Aliases: runtime identity assignment
 When __deploying a component__ to a robot in a multi-robot scenario,